hashicorp/terraform-provider-vault/website/docs/d/azure_access_credentials.html.md

 * `tenant_id` - (Optional) The tenant ID to use during credential validation.
    Defaults to the tenant ID configured in the Vault `backend`.

+* `environment` - (Optional) The Cloud Environment which should be used.
+Possible values are public, usgovernment, and china.
+Defaults to the environment configured in the Vault `backend`, otherwise public.

 ## Attributes Reference